Saturday Night Live season 5: Cast

 Dan Aykroyd and John Belushi left the show at the end of season 4, leaving a void in the cast that most fans thought would be the beginning of the end of the late-night sketch comedy show.
+Belushi left to make movies while Aykroyd had intended to stay for the fifth season, only to change his mind to concentrate on filming The Blues Brothers only weeks leading up to the season premiere.
+Aykroyd's sudden departure caused a rift between him and Lorne Michaels that wouldn't be healed for many years.

-To keep the show going, Lorne Michaels upgraded many of the show's writers to featured cast member status: Peter Aykroyd (Dan's brother), Jim Downey, Brian Doyle-Murray (Bill's brother), Don Novello (also credited as Father Guido Sarducci), Tom Schiller and Alan Zweibel.
-Band leader Paul Shaffer also joined the cast, becoming the first person from the SNL band to become a cast member.
-Harry Shearer joined the show as a featured cast member and was promoted to repertory status during the season.
+This is the first season of the show where the opening credits include "featured players", starting with the fifth episode.
+The concept evolves onscreen, with Harry Shearer being credited as "a little of Harry Shearer" in the second episode before the "featuring" category is introduced in the fifth episode.
+To keep the show going, Michaels upgraded many of the show's writers to featured cast member status: Peter Aykroyd (Dan's brother), Jim Downey, Brian Doyle-Murray (Bill's brother), Don Novello (also credited as Father Guido Sarducci), and Paul Shaffer.
+Longtime writers Tom Schiller and Alan Zweibel are credited as featured players for only the April 19th, 1980 episode.
+Shearer was promoted to repertory status midway through the season.

+Although Al Franken, Tom Davis and Novello were credited as special guests for individual episodes in which they performed their own segments in earlier seasons of the show (with Franken and Davis being semi-official cast members for the previous two seasons), they officially became featured players starting midway through this season when the featured player category was introduced.
+Novello is credited as a guest star under his character Father Guido Sarducci's name in two episodes before he becomes a featured player.

 This season was the first to have two members of the same family as cast members (Bill Murray and Brian Doyle-Murray).

 This would be the final season for everyone in the cast.
-Tom Davis and Jim Downey would return to the show in future seasons as writers.
-Al Franken, Brian Doyle-Murray, Don Novello and Harry Shearer would rejoin the cast in future seasons (Al Franken would also return as a writer).
+Davis and Downey would return to the show in future seasons as writers.
+Franken, Doyle-Murray, Novello and Shearer would rejoin the cast in future seasons (Franken would also return as a writer).